 Create links so they are easy to spot.

 Make it easy for users to distinguish between regular text and the anchor text of your links.

-- using the text styling that make links look like regular text.
+- using the text styling that makes links look like regular text.

-You should catch the users’ eyes if you want they go to more specific content on your website.
+You should catch the users’ eyes if you want them to go to more specific content on your website.

 - creating unnecessary links;

 Be sure that you use the right amount of links on your website and don’t have an overabundance of links.

 using only image links or too many images for links when text links could serve the same purpose;

 - having broken links on your pages as your links are used for assessing a page.

 All the time when you are creating your links remember that the better your Anchor text is the easier it is for users to navigate your website and the higher your website might be ranked by search engines.